 The sound of the Shofar is a sound that resonates with historical meaning.
 It’s sound first echoed on the mountain of Sinai when God’s power was manifest before the people, and the sound will resonate in the last days, announcing Jesus’ return.

-Whenever I see something crop up over and over again in scripture, I’m learning to pause and reflect.
 This instrument, taken from a rams horn has held a position of prominence during significant moments in history.
-The sound of the Shofar has an old world call to it’s resonance that transports it’s listeners to a different time and place, a time of judges and kings, exodus and encounters.
+The shofar has an old world call to it’s resonance that transports it’s listeners to a different time and place, a time of judges and kings, exodus and encounters.

 1 Corinthians 15:52 “in a moment, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, and the dead will be raised incorruptible, and we shall be changed”